hundredrabbits/thebook/north_pacific_logbook.md

 We make soba with renkon (lotus root) left-over from last night, as yet again, we are hungry, insatiable sea beasts!
 We eat well enough, I don't understand why our stomachs are so demanding.
 Boredom?
 Maybe.
 The motion of the boat is constant, and we are awake for much longer in a day, it's possible that this is why we're hungry, always.
 Also, our legs are always sore, from standing, from shifting our weight back and forth all day.

 ##### 0800
-THE SUN.
-THE SKY.
+The sun.
+The sky.
 Today is the day we've been waiting for, a calm day of full bright sun with clear skies!
 We bring clothes outside to dry, foul-weather gear, cushions and shoes.
 While taking things out, we discovered many more patches of mold.
-A gym bag we found was covered in green moss—ick!
+A gym bag we found was covered in green moss.
 We found two wooden plates, also fuzzy.
 Today's day of sun turned into operation clean-up.
 I cleaned the mold off the cabin walls with white vinegar, wiped moisture from under the cushions and left dishtowels out to dry on the lifelines.

 Pino was a turn-key boat when we bought it, and 5 years of hard sailing have turned it into a project boat.